ChahwanSong/dms-frontend/docs/services/task_state.md

 ### Job identifiers

-`TaskRecord.jobs` stores any job identifiers assigned by external schedulers.
+`TaskRecord.active_jobs` stores any job identifiers assigned by external schedulers.
 The list defaults to empty so callers can choose when to populate it (for example, after a scheduler returns the job ID on submission).

 ## Testing in downstream projects